yiisoft/yii2-twig/README.md

 Usage
 -----

-To use this extension, simply configure it as described in [Documentation](docs/guide/installation.md#configuring-application).
+To use this extension, configure it as described in [documentation](docs/guide/installation.md#configuring-application).